 Loyola Business Institute (LBI)

 The Loyola Business Institute is an intensive 3-week summer program that provides the humanities, social sciences, and natural and applied sciences majors with the fundamental business knowledge and skills necessary for any career.
 Upon completion of the program, students earn 6 credits.
-The program is tentatively scheduled for July 31-August 18, 2017.

 For more information, please visit the Loyola Business Institute page.